Mountain biking in Hayward and Cable

 Rentals: New Moon, on U.S. 63 just north of Hayward, rents mountain bikes and recommends trails.
 Reserve in advance for weekends, 800-754-8685.
 On Hayward's Main Street, Riverbrook also rents mountain bikes.

-There are four large resorts and an inn east of Cable, off County Road M.
+There are several good places to stay east of Cable, off County Road M.

 Big Lakewoods Resort also is on Namekagon Lake and has a golf course and cottages and condos as well as hotel rooms.
 800-930-6657.